 According to the Florida Housing Data Clearinghouse, the median price of a single family home in 2016 was $289,000.
 There’s something very wrong with this picture!

 Anyway we look at it, as a community, we could not afford the $289,000 houses.
-I think we need to do some radical things to correct this picture.
+As a Miami residential architect, I suggest we need to do some radical things to correct this picture.
 We need to build smaller houses with fewer amenities.
 We need to go back and build smaller houses but better designed houses.
 Why not start with 1,300 square feet with three bedrooms and 1 and 1 ½ baths, but with a design which has the possibility of adding another bedroom, bath, and possibly a family room?
 Let’s make it look great, but let’s build it to be really affordable.

 We need to build “green” houses which have cross-ventilation and fans.
 If we are going to air-condition the house, then it needs to be really efficient.
 97% of heat gain is through the roof and not the walls, so for cost efficiency the majority of the insulation needs to be placed in the attic.
 There are many other green ideas, but to me the most important are the ones which save energy costs for the future resident.
 Let’s plant a few trees and maybe design a pergola for living outdoors.